PeterBourgonje/pcc2.2/README.txt

 (Zurich).
 Singleton markables have been removed, and the data is converted to conll format
 --- connectives-standoff: a standoff version of the inline XML format that conanno outputs.
 The annotations in this and connectives (inline format) are identical, the only thing different is the XML format.
+For more details on the 2.1 version, see:
+Peter Bourgonje and Manfred Stede.
+The Potsdam Commentary Corpus 2.1 in ANNIS3.
+In Proceedings of the 17th International Workshop on Treebanks and Linguistic Theory.
+Oslo, Norway, 2018

 2.0.0 (2014-06-24)
 ~~~~~~~~~~~~~~~~~~